hcrlab/randomwalker/README.md

 4. When the movement command is received, the robot will call `self._sense`, which calls `self._get_score`. `_get_score` makes a service call to 'get_score'.
 Implement the service call.

+Test your changes by opening two new terminal windows.
+In each new terminal window, don't forget to run `source catkin_ws/devel/setup.bash`.
+In the first terminal window, run the map server with `rosrun randomwalker mapserver.py`.
+In the second terminal window, run the robot with  `rosrun randomwalker robot.py`.
+In the third window, run the teleop with `rosrun randomwalker teleop.py`.
+The best setup is if you can see the teleop and robot windows at the same time.

+You should be able to type "up", "down", "left", or "right" in the teleop.
+In the robot window, you will see the robot `(R)` move around, revealing more of the map as you move to new locations.
+The robot's score will go up or down depending on what location you move to.
+And it should refuse to go off the edge.

 ## If you need help
 Ask someone!
 We are happy to help.
 If you are working on your own you can email HCR Lab.
 If you are in the lab, then just grab somebody.